andrewguy/andrewguy.github.io/_posts/2019-08-29-RStudio-on-Nectar-with-Docker.md

  ![Docker Host Generation, step 2]({{ site.baseurl }}/images/docker_host_2.png)

  This will create a new environment for you (probably named something like *quick-env-1*), and get your host container ready for deployment.
-Note that nothing has actually been deployed yet!
+Note that nothing has been deployed yet!

 ### 3.2: Choose a Docker Container